jwells131313/dargo/README.md

 Services bound into _ImmediateScope_ (ioc.ImmediateScope) will be started immediately.
 These are not lazy services, but instead services that will be started as soon as the system sees that they have been bound into the system.
+The Immediate scope is enabled by calling the method ioc.EnableImmediateScope.
+Services in the ImmediateScope will only be started once the immediate scope has been enabled.

 When service descriptions in the ImmediateScope are unbound from the ServiceLocator the services corresponding to the unbound descriptor will be destroyed.
-If a service in the ImmediateScope fails during creation the [ErrorService](#error-service) can be used to catch the error and do some remediation.
+If a service in the ImmediateScope fails during creation the [ErrorService](#error-service) can be used to catch the error and do remediation.

-Care should be taken with the services injected into an Immediate service, since they will also become non-lazy.
-Instead, injecting [Providers](#provider) should be considered which will enable other services to remain lazy.
+Care should be taken with the services injected into an Immediate service, since they will also become immediate.
+Instead consider injecting [Providers](#provider) into immediate scoped services which enable those injected services to remain lazy.

 ### Immediate Scope Example